TomConlin/Transdipporator/README.md

 ## Transdipporator

-Translator is talking about describing a knoweledge graphs contents by posting metadata as json
+Translator is talking about describing a knowledge graphs contents by posting metadata as json

 ```